Psychological research: Computational methods

 A discipline lying on the border between artificial intelligence and psychology.
 It is concerned with building computer models of human cognitive processes and is based on an analogy between the human mind and computer programs.
 The brain and computer are viewed as general-purpose symbol-manipulation systems, capable of supporting software processes, but no analogy is drawn at a hardware level.

 Unobtrusive methods

 The term unobtrusive measures was first coined by Eugene Webb, Campbell, Schwartz, and Sechrest in a 1966 book, Unobtrusive methods: Nonreactive research in the social science, in which they described methods that do not involve direct induction of data from research subjects.
 For example, the evidence people leave behind as they traverse their physical environment is unobtrusive.
 Unobtrusive methods get around biases, such as the selection bias and the experimenter's bias, that result from the researcher and his intrusion.
 Consequently, however, these methods reduce the researcher's control over the type of data collected.

 Web and others regard these methods as an additional tools to use with the more common reactive and intrusive methods.

+Criticisms of Research in Psychology

+There are several factors that need to be considered when conducting and evaluating psychological research.
+One of these considerations is in how political values influence the publication and application of psychological research.
+For example, a study was published about child sexual abuse and how it might relate to psychopathology in college students.
+Though the findings claimed nothing extreme, both the political right and political left put so much pressure on the APA that eventually, the APA formally apologized for the study publicly stating that they had failed.
+Nothing in the methodology could be blamed, simply the implications of the findings in the study.

+Another part of psychological research that must be considered is that though we yearn for clarity in the psychological world, results are not often clean-cut.
+Other words, results found in one psychological study are usually not enough to establish a relationship between two factors.
+In order to support a hypothesis further, replication studies should be conducted.
+Alternate hypotheses should also be explored and considered.
+However, incentives to conduct replication studies are extremely low, so they do not happen often.
+When they do happen, they are usually not accepted by publishers.

+The current culture around publishing psychological research promotes almost solely new and appealing research.
+Replications, negative results, and further research into novel findings are rarely published.
+Consequently, to many researchers, it seems that gaining more funds along with a reputation for exciting research has become more important than seeking out the truth.

+The peer review process is another aspect of psychological research that has been criticized.
+Though there are some positive aspects to the peer review process, it is not designed well enough to detect fraud.
+There are many studies that have passed through several peer reviews that have later been found to be fraudulent.